ikramelhattab/Ikramelhattab/README.md

 -->
 ### Hi there 👋
 ### Portfolio - Ikram Hattab
+Ikram Hattab is an AI and Web Engineer who currently works as a freelancer.
+Before that, she worked as a EPI - International Multidisciplinary School teacher and as an AI and Web Engineer at SMART LOGGER.
+Additionally, she serves as an Ambassador at Women Techmakers and co-organizer at the Google Developer Group.
+Ikram is highly skilled in numerous programming languages, technologies, and frameworks, including  Angular, Nodejs, Python, HTML, CSS, MongoDB, SQL, and Git.
+She also possesses expertise in utilizing AI tools and libraries such as TensorFlow, PyTorch, YOLO, and OpenCV.

+Furthermore, besides her technical prowess, Ikram excels as a strong communicator.
+She can adeptly convey complex technical concepts clearly and concisely, catering to both technical and non-technical audiences.
+Her willingness to go the extra mile to assist her colleagues makes her a valuable asset to any team.

 Welcome to my portfolio!
 This repository contains a collection of my projects, work samples, and research papers.

  _____________________________________________________________________________________________________________